OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 The [Job Accommodation Network](http://www.askjan.org) (JAN) receives numerous accommodation questions related to individuals with mental health impairments working successfully.
 Although there are various definitions and lists of impairments, this document covers those that are received the most by JAN.
 NAMI provides useful definitions of mental health impairments and statistics on their prevalence.
 The following (NAMI, n.d.b) is a summary of these:

 * **Bipolar disorder**, sometimes referred to as manic depression, "is a medical illness that causes extreme shifts in mood, energy, and functioning.
-Bipolar disorder is a chronic and generally life-long condition with recurring episodes of mania and depression that can last from days to months that often begin in adolescence or early adulthood, and occasionally even in children."
+Bipolar disorder is a chronic and generally life-long condition with recurring episodes of mania and depression that can last from days to months that often begin in adolescence or early adulthood, and occasionally even in children."."
  * Estimates indicate approximately 2.6% of American adults, or 6.1 million people, have bipolar disorder (NAMI, 2013).

 * **Borderline personality disorder (BPD)** is "an often misunderstood, serious mental illness characterized by pervasive instability in moods, interpersonal relationships, self image, and behavior.
 It is a disorder of emotional dysregulation.
 This instability often disrupts family and work, long-term planning, and the individual's sense of self-identity."
  * Estimates indicate that 4-5% of American adults have BPD (NAMI, 2013).

 * **Major depression** is "persistent and can significantly interfere with an individual's thoughts, behavior, mood, activity, and physical health.
-Among all medical illnesses, major depression is the leading cause of disability in the United States and many other developed countries."
+Among all medical illnesses, major depression is the leading cause of disability in the United States and many other developed countries".
  * Estimates indicate that 14.8 million American adults have major depression (NAMI, 2013).

-* **Obsessive compulsive disorder (OCD)** "occurs when an individual experiences obsessions and compulsions for more than an hour each day, in a way that interferes with his or her life."
+* **Obsessive-compulsive disorder (OCD)** "occurs when an individual experiences obsessions and compulsions for more than an hour each day, in a way that interferes with his or her life".
  * Estimates indicate that 2.2 million American adults have OCD (NAMI, 2013).

 * **Panic disorder** occurs when a person "experiences recurrent panic attacks, at least one of which leads to at least a month of increased anxiety or avoidant behavior.
 Panic disorder may also be indicated if a person experiences fewer than four panic episodes but has recurrent or constant fears of having another panic attack."